-Hong Kong leader ‘fully welcomes’ proposed electoral reforms
+Hong Kong leader ‘fully welcomes’ proposed electoral changes

 “I’m glad that the central authorities have, again, exercised its constitutional powers to help address this problem for Hong Kong,” she said.

 She declined to elaborate on the views she had shared to the central authorities regarding the electoral reforms, and said many pieces of legislation in Hong Kong would have to be amended.
-The NPC, China’s ceremonial legislature, will all but certainly endorse the draft decision.
+The NPC, China’s ceremonial legislature, will all but certainly endorse the draft decision, though it may not take immediate legal effect.

+Unconfirmed reports say the legislation will also expand the size of the Legislative Council from 70 to 90 and the Election Committee from 1,200 to 1,500.
+Seats on the Election Committee now reserved for directly elected district counselors will also be eliminated, further cementing Beijing’s control over the body.

 Lam also said she could not confirm whether legislative elections — already postponed for one year last September ostensibly because of the coronavirus pandemic — would be further deferred due to the electoral reforms.